Previously published in Plastics Engineering and posted with permission from the Society of Plastics Engineers.

 The products of plastics-to-fuel (PTF) vary, but the process usually involves these steps:

-- First, plastics are collected and sorted for recycling, and the plastics that don’t have strong demand in commercial recycling markets are shipped to a PTF facility.
+- Plastics are collected and sorted for recycling, and the plastics that don’t have strong demand in commercial recycling markets are shipped to a PTF facility.

 - These plastics are heated in an oxygen-free environment, where they melt into a liquid and then vaporize into gases.